 As you can see, the teaching field is as varied as most industries, and there is a wealth of professional possibilities for anyone with the desire and the right skills.
 At Online Courses Australia, we offer online teacher’s aide training that you can fit your current obligations and even offer the ability to pay in instalments.

-If you’d like to know more about getting your teacher’s aide certificate and enjoying average salaries in the region of $50k per annum and a wide range of job prospects, come and see what we offer by visiting us online at www.onlincoursesaustralia.edu.au.
+If you’d like to know more about studying a teacher’s aide course and enjoying average salaries in the region of $50k per annum and a wide range of job prospects, come and see what we offer by visiting us online at www.onlincoursesaustralia.edu.au.
 Alternatively, should you need any assistance or advice about becoming a teacher's aide, call us on 1300 611 404, and we’ll be happy to talk you through your options.